Person Aboard Trailer Contrary to Section 188 of the Highway Traffic Act | Denali Paralegal

 The Law

-The law forbidding a driver from towing a house trailer or boat trailer with a person onboard is found at section 188 of the Highway Traffic Act, R.S.O.
+The applicable law regarding towing a house trailer or boat trailer with a person inside can be found at section 188 of the Highway Traffic Act, R.S.O.
 1990, c.
-H.8 and the applicable penalty upon conviction for a violation is found at section 214(1) of the Highway Traffic Act as section 188 is silent about, meaning failing to state, the penalty details.
-Specifically, section 188 and section 214(1) of the Highway Traffic Act state:
+H.8 and the law for the penalty that applies upon a conviction can be found at section 214(1) of the Highway Traffic Act.
+The separate penalty section must be read in tandem as section 188 is silent about, meaning failing to state, the applicable fine.
+Accordingly, upon reading section 188 and section 214(1) of the Highway Traffic Act together, such combine to state:

 Riding in house or boat trailers prohibited